wacncontent/CustomizeTool/output/articles/active-directory/active-directory-devquickstarts-xamarin.md

 3. Install & Configure ADAL.
 5. Use ADAL to get tokens from Azure AD.

 To get started, [download a skeleton project](https://github.com/AzureADQuickStarts/NativeClient-MultiTarget-DotNet/archive/skeleton.zip) or [download the completed sample](https://github.com/AzureADQuickStarts/NativeClient-MultiTarget-DotNet/archive/complete.zip).
 Each is a Visual Studio 2013 solution.
 You'll also need an Azure AD tenant in which you can create users and register an application.
-If you don't already have a tenant, [learn how to get one](active-directory-howto-tenant.md).
+If you don't already have a tenant, [learn how to get one](/documentation/articles/active-directory-howto-tenant).

 ## *0. Set up your Xamarin Development Environment*
 There are several different ways you might want to set up Xamarin, depending on the specific platforms you wish to target.
 Since this tutorial includes projects for iOS, Android, and Windows, we'll elect to use Visual Studio 2013 and the [Xamarin.iOS Build Host](http://developer.xamarin.com/guides/ios/getting_started/installation/windows/), which will require:
 - A windows machine to run Visual Studio & the Windows apps
 - An OSX machine (if you want to be able to run the iOS app)
-- A Xamarin Business subscription (a [free trial](http://developer.xamarin.com/guides/cross-platform/getting_started/beginning_a_xamarin_trial/) is sufficient)
+- A Xamarin Business subscription (a [trial](http://developer.xamarin.com/guides/cross-platform/getting_started/beginning_a_xamarin_trial/) is sufficient)
 - [Xamarin for Windows](https://xamarin.com/download), which includes Xamarin.iOS, Xamarin.Android, and the Visual Studio Integration (recommended for this sample).
 - [Xamarin for OS X](https://xamarin.com/download), which includes Xamarin.iOS (and the Xamarin.iOS Build Host), Xamarin.Android, Xamarin.Mac, and Xamarin Studio.